 National Coordination of Mental Health Policies (Ministry of Health)

 Community Mental Health Team of Dão-Lafões (Hospital Center Tondela-Viseu)

-A comprehensive evaluation of the implementation and outcomes of the pilot project will be entrusted to an external evaluator.
+A comprehensive evaluation of the implementation and outcomes of the pilot project was entrusted to an external evaluator.